particle-iot/docs/src/content/tutorials/device-os/cloud-communication.md

 - Events are used to publish data from a device to the Particle cloud
 - Or from the Particle cloud to one or many devices
-- Events are relatively small (limited to 622 bytes of UTF-8 characters)
+- Events are relatively small (622 to 1024 characters; see [API Field Limits](/reference/device-os/firmware/#overview-of-api-field-limits))
 - Events have a maximum publish rate (typically 1 second per event per device)
 - Events can trigger webhooks for communicating with external services
 - Each event typically uses one Particle cloud [data operation](/tutorials/device-cloud/introduction/#pricing-tiers)